Days

 All abstracts are subject to a blind peer-review by members of the Advanced Cancer Therapies Committee.
 The committee makes all final decisions relative to the abstract selection and scheduling.

 Each abstract submitter will receive an email acknowledging receipt of the abstract after initiating a submission and after completing a submission.
-If the abstract is selected for inclusion during ACT 2025, the presenting author listed will receive an invitation to participate from the Program Committee by mid November 2024.
-If the abstract is not selected, the submitting author will receive a communication regarding its decision by mid November 2024.
+If the abstract is selected for inclusion during ACT 2025, the presenting author listed will receive an invitation to participate from the Program Committee by early December 2024.
+If the abstract is not selected, the submitting author will receive a communication regarding its decision by early December 2024.

 To withdraw an abstract, the presenter must notify the SSO office by the end of the abstract review.
 Once an abstract has been accepted for the program it may no longer be withdrawn.
 Prior to submitting your abstract(s), please ensure you and/or one of your team of authors has secured proper funding sources in order to present at the meeting.
 Presenters of the accepted abstracts must register for the meeting and are responsible for their own travel expenses as well as the meeting registration fee.